jeffgdotorg/netbox-zero-to-hero/README.md

 - Use the web interface to view Wireless LAN information

 ### [Module 7: Automate All the Things!](modules/7-automate-all-the-things/7-automate-all-the-things.md)
-- Set up Ansible to use NetBox as the source of it's Dynamic Inventory
+- Set up Ansible to use NetBox as the source of its Dynamic Inventory
 - Write Ansible playbooks to make REST API calls to NetBox and extract the data to build the device configurations
 - Automate the generation of device configurations using Jinja templates, passing in the data from NetBox